Follow my blog with Bloglovin

 I was a bit tired of cookies.
 And we ran out of chocolate ice cream.

 Then it dawned on me.
 I could totally make peanut clusters!
 My awesome Mother in Law gave me this recipe years ago and it rocks!
 I am not sure where she got it from.
-I believe a friend of hers gave it to her and she shared with me.
+I believe a friend of hers gave it to her and she shared it with me.
 And now I am going to share with you.

 This is very simple and, considering the amount of peanut clusters that result from the recipe, it’s not ridiculously expensive.
 Fair warning: although the recipe says it makes around 100, truth is, I cut the recipe in half this time and still made 88 of them!